 The professional requirement to keep records should be explained and the child should be supported to make comments too.
 This should be embedded in practice and in records and they should be updated regularly, particularly when circumstances change for the child or there is a change of plan.
 All records should be clear, separating fact, opinion and professional judgement so that when a child becomes an adult and requests access to their records they should be able to understand how decisions were made about the services provided to them and they should be able to see any recording of their own contributions in whatever format.

 The voice of the child should be recorded within documents and exemplars in the electronic records.
 They can also be attached or scanned into records where the child has written their own views or tools have been used which are handwritten or completed by the child.

 In addition to individual practitioners shaping support around the needs of individual children, local agencies need to have a clear understanding of the collective needs of children locally when commissioning effective services.
-As part of that process, the Director of Public Health England should ensure that the needs of vulnerable children are a key part of the Joint Strategic Needs Assessment that is developed by the Health and Well-being board.
+As part of that process, the Director of the Office for Health Improvement and Disparities (formerly Public Health England) should ensure that the needs of vulnerable children are a key part of the Joint Strategic Needs Assessment that is developed by the Health and Well-being board.